 The highway becomes rural southeast of Old Melbourne Highway (CR 500A) to Harmony.
 Harmony was developed on rural land south of Buck Lake starting in 2003.
 The master-planned community includes a golf course and high school.
 The school entrance represents the lone traffic light along U.S. 192 between Narcoossee Road and St. Johns Heritage Parkway at West Melbourne.

-U.S. 441 turns south at Holopaw for a lightly traveled route 33.8 miles to Yeehaw Junction, where Florida 60 and the Turnpike meet.
+U.S. 441 turns south at Holopaw for a lightly traveled route 33.8 miles to Yeehaw Junction, where State Road 60 and the Turnpike meet.
 U.S. 192 east plies across wetland and conservation areas to West Melbourne and Interstate 95.
 The initial ten mile section between the Osceola County line and I-95 was expanded to four lanes starting in June 2002.
 The $24 million project was the first of a two-phase, five year project designed to widen 35 miles of the corridor between CR 532 and I-95.
 The subsequent 25-mile section between CR 532 and the Brevard County line cost around $90 million and was underway in 2005.1 Construction of St. Johns Heritage Parkway just west of the freeway added a signal for the new arterial beltway developed around Palm Bay.

 East of I-95, U.S. 192 transitions to New Haven Avenue, a 6.2 mile long urban arterial through June Park, Melbourne Village, West Melbourne and Melbourne.
 The US route shifts north one block onto Strawbridge Avenue to Downtown Melbourne and U.S. 1.
 Melbourne Causeway leads the route east across Indian River Lagoon and the Intracoastal Waterway to Indialantic.
 U.S. 192 ends at SR A1A a half block from the beach.